 Especially, the younger generations have grown to ignore and block the traditional methods of user attraction, like constant spam of advertisements.
 Therefore, social messaging platforms and brands need new ways to create content that will increase their user engagement.

 NASA launched their own “Mars Rover” game on the 4th anniversary of their successful landing on Mars with Curiosity Rover in 2012.
 HTML 5 made this game instantly playable and shareable via all the main messaging apps and browsers through a link.
 The game was a huge success, played by 16 million players in the first ten months.
-It brought visibility for the brand, but above all, it increased the engagement and retention of the users, as well as educated them about space missions in an entertaining way.
+It brought visibility for the brand, but above all, it increased the engagement and retention of the users, as well as educating them about space missions in an entertaining way.

 Chatbots for player support